AutoLISP: Examples

 The above code defines a new function which generates an AutoCAD point object at a given point, with a one-line text object displaying the X and Y coordinates beside it.
-The name of the function includes a special prefix 'c:', which causes AutoCAD to recognize the function as a regular command.
+The name of the function includes a special prefix, c:, which causes AutoCAD to recognize the rest of the function name pointlabel as a regular command at the command prompt.
 The user, upon typing 'pointlabel' at the AutoCAD command line, would be prompted to pick a point, either by typing the X and Y coordinates, or clicking a location in the drawing.
 The function would then place a marker at that point, and create a one-line text object next to it, containing the X and Y coordinates of the point expressed relative to the active User Coordinate System (UCS).
 The function requires no parameters, and contains one local variable ('pnt').

-The above example could also be written using built-in AutoCAD commands to achieve the same result, however this approach is susceptible to changes to the command prompts between AutoCAD releases.
+The above example could also be written to use the built-in AutoCAD commands from inside the AutolISP code to create the point and text objects, instead of creating them directly via the entmake function; however, such approach is susceptible to changes to the command prompts between AutoCAD releases.